-3. Interactions of the dopaminergic brain areas.
+3. Interactions of the dopaminergic brain areas

 -

-3. Interactions of dopaminergic brain areas
+3. Interactions of the dopaminergic brain areas

 - 3.4.
 Interaction locus coeruleus and midbrain